 If you click the down arrow you will see how the metadata from the Script Supervisor links up with the clips in Premiere.

 In the LockitWeb Tools click the download button to create a new ALE with the metadata attached.
 Move that new ALE into the same folder with the original ALE.

 Back in Premiere, highlight all the video clips and select Update Metadata.

 Select the new ALE you just downloaded from the LockitWeb Tools and it will update your clips with the Script Supervisors notes.

 Take a moment and rearrange the columns in the project panels so they look like the example below.

 Use the “merge clips” command in Premiere to sync the audio and video together.
 To make this easier you should create a keyboard shortcut for the “merge clips” command.

 Double-click on the first video clip to open it in the Source Panel.
-Make note of the setup and take numbers that are on the slate.
+Make note of the setup and take numbers from the Script Supervisor and are on the slate.

 Scroll up to the Audio bin and find the corresponding audio files that are labelled with the same setup and take numbers.
 Each take will have between one to four separate .wav files depending on how many microphones were used on set.
 More than likely, each take will have three separate WAV files (boom, radio, radio).